cancerit/hairpin2/internal_doc.md

 module avail hairpin2
 module load <version>
 ```
-N.B. do not confuse with the module `hairpin` - this is `hairpin2`
+ **N.B. do not confuse with the module `hairpin` - this is `hairpin2`**

 ### ASSUMPTIONS

-`hairpin2` is designed for paired data where reads have the MC tag.
-If this tag is not present in your data, it can be added using samtools fixmate or biobambam2 bamsormadup.
+`hairpin2` is designed for paired data where reads have the **MC** tag.
+If this tag is not present in your data, it can be added using `samtools fixmate` or `biobambam2 bamsormadup`.
 The tool expects data specifically in the VCF and BAM formats; support for a wider variety of formats could be implemented if desired.

 ### USAGE